brian-petersen/luckywatcher.dev/content/posts/copywriting-lessons.md

     * *INSTANT CASH LOANS*
 2. If it's more than 3 words, Only Capitalize the First Letter of Each Word, Following Basic Grammar Rules.
     * *Big Johnson's Beer & Liquor if We Don't Have It, We'll Get It!*
-3. If you can tap into desire / emotion & be creative, then your headline will have more power.
+3. If you can tap into desire/emotion & be creative, then your headline will have more power.
     * *Unleashing the SUPER Ideavirus - Ideas that Spread, Win*
 4. Length is based on the headline's goal.
 If you need it processed fast, then use less words.
     * *How to Win Friends & Influence People*